Chivier/Chivier/README.md

 -->

-- 🔭 I’m currently working on High Performance Computing
+- 🔭 I’m currently working on Distributed System
-- 🤔 I’m looking for help with Quantum Computing and LLVM
+- 🤔 I’m looking for help with eBPF
 - 📫 How to reach me: chivier.humber@outlook.com

 Work smoothly with: *Rust*, *C*, *C++*, *Cuda*, *Python*, *Latex*, *Go*